patrocloschris/geoxml3/README.md

 1. Download  geoxml3.js  to your web site from the Source tab above.
 You may also need  ProjectedOverlay.js  and/or  ZipFile.complete.js  (see above).

-2. Include it in your map page, something like this:
+2. Include it in your map page, something like this :

 ````javascript
 <script src="geoxml3.js"></script>